Ashark/davinci-resolve-checker/README.md

 * Clone this repository.
 * Install required dependencies:
-`sudo pacman -S python-distro expac glxinfo`
+`sudo pacman -S expac mesa-demos python-distro`
 * Install other required dependencies from aur (assuming you use yay):
 `yay -S python-pylspci`